vini46/alationtest/AlationSample/Readme.md

 Selenium WebDriver, test automation for web applications A getting started test for Amazon website using Selenium WebDriver, test automation for web applications.
+Test Scenarios for this workflow is in "amazon scenarios.xlsx" file.

 Language used: Java
 Framework: Page Object Model